-Since the tiny holes will be there just for a couple of days, it will be much easy to handle stress and discomfort.
+Since the tiny holes will be there for a couple of days, it will be much easier to handle stress and discomfort.

 How to ensure that your hair transplant is 100% successful?

-You are not alone and many others have different phobias against surgeries such as tomophobia (fear of surgical operations), hemophobia (fear of blood), trypanophobia (fear of needles), etc.
+You are not alone, many others have different phobias against surgeries, such as tomophobia (fear of surgical operations), hemophobia (fear of blood), trypanophobia (fear of needles), etc.

-At the end of the day, benefits far outweigh the fear and discomfort when you comb your new hair in front of the mirror, without hair loss, anxiety, stress, and low self-image.
+At the end of the day, the benefits far outweigh the fear and discomfort when you comb your new hair in front of the mirror without hair loss, anxiety, stress, and low self-image.

-Therefore you can have a hair transplant trypophobia and still restore your natural look by hair restoration surgery.
+Therefore you can have a hair transplant trypophobia and still restore your natural look with hair restoration surgery.